DmitrijSidorkin/kau-egle-sourcery-front-end-2024-spring/README.md

 To run the applications in development mode, run these commands in terminal:

-`npm run server` - runs json-server with available endpoints listed in console.
-Neccesary for the app to run properly.

 `npm run dev` - to run the development server, launches on `localhost` on port `3000`.